Shlokatadistance/FalconX/README.md

 1. The file concerned with this method is the BitQuery.ipynb.

 2. In the first methodology adopted, I have used Bitqueries inbuilt method of querying data.
 Bitquery uses the GraphQL format, however the schema used is a little different.
+The queries are still based on the same structure as TheGraph.
 In Bitquery, the data can be accessed simply by typing the name of platform/currency concerned and its related attributed.
 Since the project is concerned with WETH, the querying is done with ethereum{......}.
 The API key for bitquery can be obtained after logging in on - https://graphql.bitquery.io/ide#.
 The IDE is also useful for testing and studying the queried data.
 Bitquery clearly distinguishes the query areas, such as DEX exchanges or Contract based querying.
 The protocol being used is Uniswap-v2.

 3. The data is pulled for 1000 trades on the platform with the timestamp on 2021-06-22.